 November 2018: PULSE California Activated for 2018 California wildfires

 August 2019: ONC funds PULSE Community

 October 2019: PULSE California Activated for 2019 California wildfires

-ONC has worked to create a new a PULSE technical solution, called the PULSE Community Edition (PULSE Community), to enable first responders and healthcare volunteers access to vital health information during disasters.
-This option is code only rather than a specific technology product.
-The solution is scalable, flexible, non-proprietary, and available at no cost to state, territorial, local and tribal governments, and their public and private sector partners through the ONC GitHub.
+ONC has developed a new PULSE technical solution, called the PULSE Community Edition (PULSE Community), to enable first responders and health care volunteers to access vital health information during disasters.
+PULSE Community is a code only solution and is not a technology product.
+This solution is scalable, flexible, non-proprietary, and available at no cost to state, territorial, local, and tribal governments, and their public and private sector partners through the ONC GitHub.